 If the answer to any of these questions is “YES!!”, then I encourage you to apply for the Nathaniel Alston Student Achievement Award.
-Each year the PSPA honors senior Physician Assistant student winners at their Annual Conference, which this October 2014 will be held at the Lancaster Convention Center in Lancaster, Pennsylvania.
+Each year the PSPA honors Physician Assistant student winners at their Annual Conference, which this October 2017 will be held at the Valley Forge Convention Center, Valley Forge, Pennsylvania.

 Oh… and did I mention that the three winners of the essay contest will be presented with a $2000 honorarium.

 Applying is easy.
 See details in the information that follows this notice.

 “Everything is out there waiting for you.
 Everything you want also wants you.
 But you have to take action to get it.”

 Pierre-Jules Renard, French author

 The PSPA is pleased to announce the Nathaniel Alston Student Achievement Scholarship Award.
 This award has been established by the PSPA to recognize students who have demonstrated the highest standards of the PA profession through their experience and knowledge by promoting goodwill, public recognition and professional development of the PA profession.
 An award of $2000 will be presented to three PA students.
 These awards will be selected on a competitive basis.
 Each student applicant will be competing against other student applicants from their respective PA Programs in Pennsylvania.
 The applicants’ essays will be judged by the members of the PSPA Awards Committee.
 More than one student from each program may be among the winners.
 The awards will be presented during the Student Challenge Bowl at the Annual PSPA Fall CME Conference.
 Selected students are expected to attend the banquet and receive their award in person.